n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 <!--- Merging all post-base stuff into one unit is old-spec -->
 <!--behavior. --->

-With these steps completed, the cluster can be sorted into the final sort order.
+With these steps completed, the syllable can be sorted into the final sort order.

 ### 3: Applying the basic substitution features from GSUB ###